SUBTOTAL Function

 Hidden Rows - By Filtering

-Rows can be filtered by applying an AutoFilter (Data, Sort and Filter > Filter)
+Rows can be hidden by applying an AutoFilter (Data, Sort and Filter > Filter)

 Lets filter the table using the "Category" column to display only the rows which have "Food" in column "B".

-The subtotal will change automatically to reflect only the visible rows (assuming your calculation is set to automatic).
+The subtotal function will change automatically assuming your calculation is set to automatic.

 Hidden Rows - By Grouping

-Rows can be hidden as a result of a grouping (or outlining) using (Data tab, Outline > Group).
+Rows can be hidden as a result of a Grouping (Data tab, Outline > Group).

 Nested SUBTOTALs